+91 8999-11-8999 (9 AM - 9 PM)

 • More than 60% of the Indian population lives in rural areas.

-• Approximately 90% of the Indian labour sector is informal and mainly cash reliant.
+• Approximately 90% of the Indian labor sector is informal and mainly cash-reliant.

 • A quarter of the rural population does not own a cell phone, and a big proportion of them is computer illiterate.